Sound Design Technology BSc (Hons)

 Please call the clearing hotline number on +44 (0)1707 284848

-Plus GCSE English language and maths at grade C or above and Key skills are accepted as equivalent.
+260 UCAS points including A Level or equivalent in Music Technology, Science or Technology based subjects.
+Plus GCSE English Language and Maths at grade C or above; Key skills are accepted as equivalent.
 If English is not your first language you will need an IELTS score of 6.0 or TOEFL 550 (213 CBT or 79 IBT).
 Equivalent qualifications welcomed.

 The University also accepts a number of other equivalent qualifications including BTEC, IB and Access courses – to find out more about the requirements for these and other equivalent qualifications please go to: http://www.ucas.com/how-it-all-works/explore-your-options/entry-requirements/tariff-tables